How to Fix a Water damaged iPhone?

 - Plug your phone into your computer and open iTunes.

 - Click on your device when it appears in the menu.

 If you haven’t backed up your phone to your computer, you will need to download a third-party data retrieval tool, and this can have a cost attached.
 If your phone is water damaged, and you want to retrieve your data, it might be worth having the phone fixed by a certified technician, solving both your problems.

-There are a lot of independent phone shops that could help, but they won’t offer you a warranty and you will have to pay high prices for a service that you can’t guarantee will work.
+There are a lot of independent phone shops that could help, but they won’t offer you a warranty and you will have to pay a high cost for a service that you can’t guarantee will work.